top of page

 Me on top of Mount Bross, Colorado.
 2021 by Hayley Babbitt.

 Finally reaching the summit of Mount Bross fell short of making me feel accomplished.
 Even though I had now well exceeded my expectations of making at least one summit, I was still not finished.
+As they say, the true summit is home.
 And there was one thing I was sure to not underestimate: the final descent.
-When the snow settled down, and after a brief 10 minute break on Bross, we decided to make our way down back to the Kite Lake trailhead.
+After a brief 10 minute break on Bross, we decided to make our way down back to the Kite Lake trailhead.

-Now, if there's one thing I learned from Decalibron it's to not expect the way down to be easier than the climb.
+Now, if there's one thing I learned from Decalibron, it's to not expect the way down to be easier than the climb up.
 Descending Mount Bross was no laughing matter, as the face of the mountain seemed pretty much straight down.
 It was almost unbelievable to see the trail downwards and accept that as a feasible hiking trail.
 With a deep breath, we headed down the face of the mountain with caution.

 Earlier on Mount Lincoln, the woman hiker of the avid hiker couple had taken note of my hiking poles and told me she's never used them, despite her extensive 14er experience.
 Now descending Mount Bross, they would come in handy to her.
 At the start of our descent, the hiker lady kept falling and tumbling down the mountain and her partner would catch her from sliding off the face.
 On her last fall, she was about to slip off of the mountain's edge before catching onto the hiking pole I had extended to her at the last second.
 It was a life saving moment that I will never forget, and a learning lesson for the lady to buy some durable trekking poles.
 I now will never go into the mountains without my hiking poles.